Mating disruption: Aerial (sprayable) dispersal

-It seems that the tremendous success of the Slow the Spread program is related to extremely well planned campaigns, which involves communication, transparency and clarity of objectives: in advance to an application STS holds meetings that include the area population in general, concerned citizens, public officials, scientists and technical personnel to discuss strategies of management of spongy moths in the areas of concern.
+It seems that the success of the Slow the Spread program is related to well planned campaigns, which involves communication, transparency and clarity of objectives: in advance to an application STS holds meetings that include the area population in general, concerned citizens, public officials, scientists and technical personnel to discuss strategies of management of spongy moths in the areas of concern.
 There is a movement requesting that new government invasive species eradication campaigns model their pest suppression actions on the existing successful suppression programs like STS, and embrace a more effective policy of communication, transparency and clarity of objectives.
 With the involvement and education of the public, areawide eradication campaigns will be better planned and more able to deliver decisive end effective pest eradication actions.